Maxxxel/SR-ImpEx-for-Blender/sr_impex/guides/Building Export Guidelines.md

         SLocators: depends

 CollisionShape:
 - Always the collision shapes of State 0 (duplicates).
-State2 will overwrite it if needed in the game engine.
+State2 is kind of an overwrite if present in the game engine.